Mike Slinn

 Use Blocks Instead

-The following blocks are not evaluated unless log_level for that requires them to be.
-This means your Jekyll site will regenerate quickly when log_level is set high enough to suppress most output.
+The following blocks are not evaluated unless the current log_level requires them to be.
+This means your Jekyll site will generate quickly when log_level is set high enough to suppress most output.

 MyPlugin.rb